jplindstrom/p5-autobox-Transform/README.md

     );

     $self->my_method(
-        # Correct, convert the list to an arrayref
+        # Correct, convert the returned list to an arrayref
         books => [ $books->grep_by("is_published") ],
     );
     $self->my_method(
-        # Correct, ensure scalar context i.e. an array ref
+        # Correct, ensure scalar context to get an array ref
         books => scalar $books->grep_by("is_published"),
     );